NightHawkATL/portainer-template-lists/README.md

 # portainer-template-lists

 This is a list of all of the portainer template lists that I have found over time that I have used at one point in time for adding apps and containers to my HomeLab.
-THey are in no particular order.
+They are in no particular order.

 All you have to do is copy the URL and add it to the "App Teplates" URL in settings of portainer.